MicrosoftDocs/supply-chain-center/articles/use/teams_integration.md

 The Microsoft Supply chain center integration with Microsoft Teams allows you to create and access Teams chats directly within the application.
 This integration lets you communicate with your colleagues while maintaining context within the application.

-## Enable Microsoft Teams
+## Enable Teams

 The Teams integration can be enabled via the **Admin settings** in Supply Chain Center.

 To access the **Admin settings**, follow these steps.

-1. From Supply Chain Center, select the gear symbol in the upper right corner, and then select Admin settings.
+1. From Supply Chain Center, select the gear symbol in the upper right corner, and then select **Admin settings**.
-1. On the **Admin settings** page, select **General** to access the setting to enable Microsoft Teams.
+1. On the **Admin settings** page, select **General**, and then **Enable** to enable Teams.

 ![Screenshot of the toggle available within admin settings for switching on the teams integration/](media/enable_teams.png)

-## Access Microsoft Teams in Supply Chain Center
+## Access Teams chat in Supply Chain Center

-Once Microsoft Teams has been enabled, the integration can be accessed from any screen in Supply chain center via the chat icon on the Supply Chain Center header bar.
+Once Teams has been enabled, chat can be accessed from any screen by selecting the chat icon on the Supply Chain Center title pane.

-Click on the chat icon to launch Teams.
+To access Teams chat in Supply Chain Center, follow these steps.

+1. From the title pane, select the chat icon.
 Teams will display the list of recent teams chats for the logged-in user.
-Click on any chat to launch a chat window at the bottom of the screen where you can see the latest messages and send a new message.
+1. Select any chat to launch a chat window.
+At the bottom of the screen, you can see the latest messages and send a new message.

-To hide the chat window, click on the chat icon once more.
+To hide the chat window, select the chat icon again.

 ![Screenshot showing the teams integration enabled in a side pane within MSCC/](media/access_teams_in_mscc.png)

 ## Start a new chat in Supply Chain Center

-Select the Compose Chat icon in the upper-right corner of the Teams Chats pane.
-This action will generate a new chat option at the bottom of the page where the user can start a new individual or group chat.
+To start a new chat in Supply Chain Center, from the **Teams chats Pane** select the **Compose Chat** icon in the upper-right corner.
+This action will generate a new chat option at the bottom of the page where you can start a new individual or group chat.

 ![Screenshot showing a new chat window within the teams integrations side pane/](media/start_new_chat_teams.png)